johndoe31415/pdfminify/README.md

 lossless compression is used.
 Therefore I use pdfminify to decrease the filesize later.

+Another use for pdfminify is that it is able to convert PDFs into PDF/A-1b compliant PDF files.
+Since this is something that's really difficult to do, there are no guarantees regarding the resulting PDF -- please check for yourself if the results still behave identical to your source version.

 # Acknowledgment
 pdfminify uses the Toy Parser Generator (TPG) of Christophe Delord (http://cdsoft.fr/tpg/).
 It is included (tpg.py file) and licensed under the